Libyan officials say unknown missiles hit Tripoli airport

-Clashes in Tripoli erupted August 26 when militias from Tarhouna, a town south of Tripoli, attacked southern neighborhoods of the capital, prompting militias supporting the UN-backed government in Tripoli to come to the city's defence.
-The fighting has killed 78 people and wounded 216 including eight children and six women, according to the Health Ministry.
+Clashes in Tripoli erupted Aug.
+26 when militias from Tarhouna, a town south of Tripoli, attacked southern neighborhoods of the capital, prompting militias supporting the U.N.-backed government in Tripoli to come to the city's defense.
+The fighting killed 66 people and wounded 187.

 Islamic extremists expanded their reach in Libya after the 2011 uprising plunged the country into chaos and toppled and later killed longtime ruler Muammar Gaddafi.

 IS was driven from its main stronghold, the coastal city of Sirte, in 2016 and fled inland.